Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `COMPLETION` `CHALLENGE`

-It is suggested to do this after at least beating the game once to have an understanding of what to do throughout the game.
-To give an idea, if you are capable of doing S rank in time on each chapter or better, you should be on track for this achievement.
+We just need to make it to the end of each chapter the fastes way possible.
+For this reason it is suggested to first be done with everything or at least beat the game once first.

+To give an idea, the exact requirement for every time rank S all additioned together will put us 30 minutes away from the 3 hour mark.
+Making it to the end by giving absolutely no care about anything, except for the Soul Robber upgrades that we for surely will need, will give us a much lower time than this.

 **Tips**
 * Easy Mode is suggested to make the enemies and bosses much faster to defeat.
 * The timer moves through cutscenes and pause menu, but also during the the ranking screen and the save game screen.
 Skip through every cutscene, and don't spend too much time on any screen.
-* Consider saving when finishing a chapter to keep the progress you made.
-This is also important if you'll need to retry the next chapter.
+* Do consider saving after finishing a chapter.
+This is just in case you'd want to re-do the next chapter for a better time.
-* Only some fights are obbligatory to do in order to progress through the level.
+* Some fights are obbligatory to progress, even if it is just to jump on a spiral, as you can't do that if enemies are nearby.
-* The only upgrades that you'll ever need to buy are the Soul Robber's.
-Pumpkin King Costume upgrades can be considered for safety.
+* The only upgrades that you'll ever need are the Soul Robber's.
+You may consider also buying the Pumpkin King Costume's upgrades if you want more Red Souls.
-* For the Golden Pumpkins, some can be gotten while progressing through the chapter, while the ones in the shop or the Hidden Places will waste time.
+* Crystal Skulls are not necessary, but you may consider picking some easy to get Golden Pumpkins if you wish more health.
+Like the one on the tree in the graveyard.

-Below is a mini-guide on how to get through the chapters the fastest way possible.
+Below is a mini-guide on how to get through the chapters, with some other tips to finish them faster.

 ***